-Hours are Tuesday through Thursday and Sunday from 10 a.m. to 4 p.m.; Friday from 10 a.m. to 10 p.m.; and Saturday from 10 a.m. to 4 p.m.
-Closed Mondays, New Year’s Day, Independence Day, Thanksgiving Day and Christmas Day.
+Museum hours are Tuesday through Thursday and Sunday from 10 a.m. to 4 p.m.; Friday from 10 a.m. to 10 p.m.; and Saturday from 10 a.m. to 4 p.m.
+The museum is closed Mondays, New Year’s Day, Independence Day, Thanksgiving Day and Christmas Day.

 Admission to the museum and most exhibits is free, though special exhibitions or events may require purchase of a ticket.

 The Toledo Zoo is recognized as one of the world’s most complete zoos, and one of the region’s top family destinations.
 It boasts over 6,000 mammals, fish, reptiles, amphibians, birds and invertebrates representing over 750 species.

 |The Toledo Zoo welcomed the pitter-patter of pachyderm feet, as Renee, the zoo's 32 yr. old African elephant gave birth to her second calf, a male weighing in at 225 lbs. on Fri., June 3rd.
 Her first offspring, Louie is now 8 yrs. old.
 (Toledo Zoo/Andi Norman)|

 Innovative exhibits that let animals roam free in a natural habitat while getting visitors an up-close look include the Arctic Encounter, the Africa!
 Exhibit and the Nature’s Neighborhood children’s area.
 Each year, nearly one million people visit the zoo to stroll the scenic grounds and explore the historic WPA-era buildings.